SEND Information Report

 Parents are encouraged to speak to the Special Educational Needs and Disabilities Coordinator (SENDCo) about any concerns they have.

-We have a highly qualified team including a qualified SENDCo, Deputy SENDCo, Assistant SENDCo, Aspire Teacher and Specialist Assessor.
+We have a highly qualified team including a qualified SENDCo, Assistant SENDCo, Aspire Teacher and Specialist Assessor.

 2. How will early years setting / school / college staff support my child/young person?